-Our Programs in New York
+Our Behavioral Health and Substance Use Programs in New York

-Our staff identifies service strategies that incorporate each individual’s strengths, abilities, needs and preference into the service design.
+Our staff identifies service strategies that incorporate each individual’s strengths, abilities, needs and preferences into the service design.
 This is all designed to ensure safety, recovery, and wellness for those in our care.

-For more information, call (212) 316-8288
+For more information, call (212) 316-8288.

 Community Support Services